-Planned Parenthood launches legal action over UK aid cuts
+International Planned Parenthood Foundation launches legal action against UK over aid cuts

 Planned Parenthood argued a “rushed debate and vote” in parliament is not “sufficient” to change “primary legislation” on aid - adding that there must be more “parliamentary scrutiny” for a measure which ultimately places the “lives and wellbeing” of millions of women and girls around the world at risk.

-The Planned Parenthood scheme impacted by the cuts provides help to people living in Lebanon, Mozambique, Uganda and Nepal.
+The International Planned Parenthood Federation scheme impacted by the cuts provides help to people living in Lebanon, Mozambique, Uganda and Nepal.

 It comes after The Independent recently reported the substantial reduction to the overseas aid budget will result in 23,500 women dying while pregnant, during childbirth or from unsafe abortions which go wrong.